Translating Academia:

 7. Conclusion

-Using a comparative model of analysis, the study investigated the influence of culturally bound discoursal norms and conventions on shaping the academic author’s identity in source and target version of Carr’s work on historiography, What is History?, translated from English into Greek.
-The central objective was a pragmatic exploration of uncertainty avoidance and power distance variations between English and Greek.
+Using a comparative model of analysis, the study investigated the influence of culturally bound discoursal norms and conventions on shaping the academic author’s identity in source and target versions of Carr’s work on historiography, What is History?, translated from English into Greek.
+The central objective was a pragmatic exploration of uncertainty avoidance and power distance variation between English and Greek.
 To facilitate the purpose of the research, the paper uses the theoretical framework of Hofstede, Hofstede and Minkov’s cross-cultural social psychology.
 The analysis of the data builds on the 6D model of national culture developed by Hofstede and Hofstede and is particularly based on two dimensions, namely, Power Distance Index (PDI) and Uncertainty Avoidance Index (UAI) (Hofstede, Hofstede and Minkov 2010).
 As suggested, the study took both an etic and an emic approach (through distribution of questionnaires).

-The findings indicated that language use in academic discourse settings is conditioned by culture-mediated imperatives which are exclusive to national cultures across the globe.
+The findings indicated that language use in academic discourse settings is conditioned by culture-mediated imperatives which are exclusive to communities of practice across the globe.
 In the Greek academic discourse setting, in particular, results showed that enhancing certainty and adopting high power distance positioning are two highly favoured tendencies that reflect the assumed superior social status of Greek academics.
 Further, the findings seem to support the hypothesis that Greek academic translation practice has developed “resistance mechanisms”, which shows that Greek academic discourse conventions turn out to be resilient despite the imperialistic potential of English.

 Limitations of the present study may be the small sample which the study examined, which does not allow generalisations, although the findings seem to coincide with the ones elicited from previous studies as to the integrity of Greek academic discourse (see Koutsantoni 2005; Sidiropoulou 2017, 2019).